open-edge-insights/video-common/udfs/README.md

 - **Jupyter Connector UDF**

-  Accepts the frame and publishes it to the EII JupyterNotebook service which processes the frame and publishes it back to the jupyter_connector UDF.
+  Accepts the frame and publishes it to the OEI JupyterNotebook service which processes the frame and publishes it back to the jupyter_connector UDF.

   `UDF config`: